NOW AVAILABLE

-Skill Versus Luck
+Skill Versus Luck book cover

 Skill Versus Luck provides the facts and analytic insights necessary to enhance your equity fund assessment and allocation decisions.
 It is a must read for everyone involved in active management.